rowantran/vim-bspwm-navigator/README.md

 This plugin provides a means of sharing keybinds between bspwm and vim, allowing Super + HJKL to navigate both between system windows and vim windows.
 The overall structure and the vim plugin are adapted from [Chris Toomey's Vim Tmux Navigator](https://github.com/christoomey/vim-tmux-navigator).

 ## Installation
+### Dependencies
+vim and bspwm are obviously required.
+The plugin also works in neovim.

+You will need `xdotool` installed.
+Check your distribution's repos for this; most distros should have it readily available.

 ### Vim
 Use your preferred package manager to install the Vim plugin, e.g. using [vim-plug](https://github.com/junegunn/vim-plug):
 ```